LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 }
 ```

-It's recommended that you rearrange scripts so that the scriptsConfig entries have enough granularity to set the least permissions.
+It's recommended that you organize your scripts so that the `scriptsConfig` entries have enough granularity to set the minimal permissions.

-### The shipped profiles
+### Starter Profiles

 `@lavamoat/harden` ships two starter profiles.
 They are examples, not ideal end states.